For commuter students, is it easy to become involved on campus?

 Ohio State ATI does not have University transportation for students.
 We are a small enough campus that the convenience of walking to and from the Applewood Village Apartments to our classroom buildings is only a five minute walk.
 However, our farm and golf course (if involved in those facilities based off the student’s major) require a driving commute.
 Typically, students do carpool with their classmates if they do not have a means of transportation to these locations.

-The Wooster Bus Transit does routinely stop at the Applewood Village for students who would like to go to other stores, restaurants and shops in Wooster.
+The Wooster Bus Transit does routinely stop at Fisher Auditorium on the Wooster campus for students who would like to go to other stores, restaurants and shops in Wooster.
 The days, times and route locations are posted on campus for students who take advantage of this system.
 This is free to students by showing their BuckID.

 Are there parking fees/permits?